imagej/imagej.github.io/pages/2014-04-04_-_Announcing_ImageJ_Ops.md

 typed inputs, produces a list of typed outputs, and has no side effects.
 There are over 80 ops implemented so far, with {% include github org='imagej' repo='imagej-ops' tag='ij-ops-0.1.0' path='operations.txt'
-label='many' %}; see this ImageJ tutorial to learn about some of them:
+label='many more to come' %}; see this ImageJ tutorial to learn about some of them:

 [Using
 Ops](https://github.com/imagej/tutorials/tree/master/maven-projects/using-ops/src/main/java/UsingOps.java)